halimahexe/ColourPalette/README.md

 - Auto-generates five colours on load
 - Users can click hex code to bring up a colour picker to change each colour
 - On desktop, pressing spacebar will generate a new palette; on mobile, pressing the generate button will do the same
+- When hovering hover the hex code, the background changes slightly (ideally this will be darker on light backgrounds and lighter on dark backgrounds - I have written the code and CSS for this but need to implement it)

 ## WIP